 Delivered in partnership with community centres, this flexible learning format allows students to study mathematics concepts related to whole numbers.
 Topics include whole number addition, subtraction, multiplication, division, and place value.
 Successful completion of this course allows students to progress to Pre-Algebra.

 Acquire the mathematical skills you need for college-level math courses.
 Study simple algebra and equations, measurement, and percents.
-This course reviews whole numbers, fractions, decimals, ratio, percent, and proportions.
+Review whole numbers, fractions, decimals, ratio, percent, and proportions.
 Study measurement and simple algebra and equations.
-Pre-requisite: Placement test or a letter from MacEwan College
+Prerequisite: Placement test or a letter from MacEwan University.

 |READ9089|| Reading 089 |